 If noise is an issue, the Northstar Belt-Driven 20-Gallon Air Compressor makes a suitable indoor companion.
 As one of the few of its kind that features a belt-driven motor, the Northstar produces a modest 135 PSI of power.
 But what you get in return is an ultra-silent hum that lets you work in relative quiet.
 That’s what makes the Northstar model especially popular among indoor workers.

 Aside from that, the design also incorporates a range of features that improve performance.
-Heavy-duty paper elements keep the cylinder heads free from debris and dust, reed valves help to keep the machine from overheating, and a double ringed-style piston works to keep oil-consumption to bare minimum.
+Heavy-duty paper elements keep the cylinder heads free from debris and dust, reed valves help to keep the machine from overheating, and a double ringed-style piston works to keep oil-consumption to the bare minimum.
 Altogether, the machine comes equipped with everything it needs for efficient functionality and a long lifespan.

 So, why didn’t it rank higher on our list?
 For as impressive as the Northstar’s high-points might be, it did have some low points.
 First, the regulator that comes with it might be restrictive, calling for a 3/8” replacement.
 Secondly, its drain valve’s position off to the side of the machine means you won’t be able to drain condensate completely unless you tilt the machine over.